-• The Foundation funds advanced research in the diagnosis and treatment of cancer, with particular emphasis on clinical applications of promising drug and technological advances.
+•This funding priority is focused on the advancement of research in the diagnosis and treatment of cancer, with particular emphasis on clinical applications of promising therapeutic and technological advances.

 •Efforts that demonstrate a commitment to collaboration across multiple departments or institutions are given priority.

 •While grants are primarily focused on medical institutions located in the Pacific Northwest, the Kuni Foundation will occasionally consider proposals from other regions of the United States on a case-by-case basis.

 •Endowments, publications, annual fund appeals or general operations are not eligible for funding.